'Seemed like goodbye': Mariupol defenders make their stand

 As the battle raged there, Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov said Russian bombardment Thursday hit dozens of Ukrainian military targets, including troop concentrations in the east, an artillery battery near the eastern settlement of Zarozhne, and rocket launchers near the southern city of Mykolaiv.

-Five people were killed in shelling of cities in the Donbas over the past 24 hours, Ukrainian officials said.
-The attacks damaged houses and a school.
+Five people were killed and dozens injured in shelling of cities in the Donbas over the past 24 hours, Ukrainian officials said, with shells hitting schools, apartments and a medical facility.

-A missile attack on the eastern city of Kramatorsk wounded 25 people and damaged over 800 apartments, two schools, a kindergarten and a medical institution, Pavlo Kyrylenko, the regional governor, said in a Telegram post.
-His post showed images of many buildings reduced to rubble.

 Ukrainian forces said they made some gains on the border of the southern regions of Kherson and Mykolaiv and repelled 11 Russian attacks in the Donetsk and Luhansk regions that make up the Donbas.